ruxunderscore/windows-initialization/README.md

 1. Clone this repository to your local machine.
 2. Open PowerShell as Administrator and navigate to the directory where the script is located.
+3. Set Execution Policy to Bypass: `Set-ExecutionPolicy Bypass` **#Remember to never run scripts blindly.**
-3. Run the script by entering the following command: `.\initialize.ps1`.
+4. Run the script by entering the following command: `.\initialize.ps1`.

 ## Functionality